opulencephp/docs/directory-structure.md

 <h2 id="public">public</h2>
 Like the name implies, this is the directory that is publicly-accessible.
 Assets like CSS, JavaScript, and images should go under the "assets" subdirectory.

-> **Note:** ".htaccess" and "index.php" are essential to routing HTTP requests.
-Only edit these if you know what you are doing.

 <h2 id="resources">resources</h2>
 This is where your views and other non-publicly-accessible files go.
 For example, SCSS files and un-minified JavaScript files belong here.